Security, Monitoring, Streaming Operations

 Elastic SIEM:

-Use Elastic Detection Rules for threat patterns
+Leverage Elastic Detection Rules for known threat patterns (failed auth, privilege escalation)

-Visualize attack timelines with Kibana
+Visualize attack timelines and user behavior with Kibana Security

 Azure Sentinel:

-Apply built-in analytics rules and playbooks
+Apply built-in analytics rules and playbooks for automated response

 Alerting and Response Automation